srjsunny/Twitter-Sentiment-Analysis/README.md

    ```
    bin/hdfs dfs -cat core-site.xml
    ```
-   this will print the contents of the file core-site.xml which contains the configuration settings of Hadoop core.Here check the value of default fs.
+   this will print the contents of the file core-site.xml which contains the configuration settings of Hadoop core.Here check the value of default fs(file system) this will give us the default hadoop url path.
+In my case it's *hdfs://localhost:9000* , we use this path in driver program to add the folder */cache* containing  *AFINN-111.txt* into distributed cache
    //add picture here